huangnick/mcChP-Net/README.md

 # mcChP-Net
 A neural network model that segments choroid plexus using T1+FLAIR images.

+# Introduction
+The choroid plexus (ChP) is a structure in the brain that secretes cerebro-spinal fluid (CSF).
+It constitutes a blood-CSF barrier that protect the central nervous system (CNS) from peripheral toxic substances.
+It also plays a major role monitoring CNS immune responses.
+The degeneration of ChP is related to various neurological disorders.
+The increase of ChP volume has been found in multiple diseases, suggesting its utility as a disease marker.

+# Model details
 The training data set included 44 participants, pseudorandomly selected from both ADNI and our local small vessel disease database.
 To enhance the generalizability ofour segmentation method, we used MRl sequences obtainedfrom various scanner vendors (GE, Siemens, Philips, UIH).
 The testing data set included participants from ADNl, scanned using 3 scanner vendors (GE, Siemens, Philips).

 Our model showed superior accuracy (mean dice = 0.878mean precision = 0.872,mean recall = 0.888) compared with 2 previously used methods, FreeSurfer(mean dice = 0.387, mean precision =0.487, mean recall = 0.342) and the T1-based Gaussian mixture models (mean dice = 0.529, mean precision =0.570, mean recall = 0.S20).
 A sample image can be seen below.